Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 We’ve done this a ton of times where we found that we were bidding on a keyword that looked like it was generating leads, but they were actually terrible leads, and we needed to pause those keywords.

-Install CleanTalk.
+Number eight: Install CleanTalk.

-This is the best anti-spam plug-in that I’ve come across up until now.
+This is the best anti-spam plugin that I’ve come across up until now.

-It’s incredibly inexpensive, and in addition to cutting down annoying spam, it’s also going to avoid sending conversion data back to Google Ads, telling them that this is what your ideal customer profile looks like, and this is who’s converting from your ads, which is only going to result in more of your ads being delivered to bots, resulting in more spam.
+It’s incredibly inexpensive, and in addition to cutting down annoying spam, it’s also going to avoid sending conversion data back to Google Ads telling them that this is what your ideal customer profile looks like and this is who’s converting from your ads.

-Tip 9: Test Landing Pages vs. Website
+9. Test Landing Pages vs. Your Website

-Test sending your Google Ads traffic to landing pages versus your website.
+Tip number nine: Test sending your Google Ads traffic to landing pages versus your website.

-One inevitably will outperform the other, and if it turns out that your landing pages end up outperforming your actual website, it might mean that your website needs some work, because if your paid traffic is not converting on your website, what makes you think that your organic traffic is going to convert on your website?
+Because if your paid traffic is not converting on your website, what makes you think that your organic traffic is going to convert on your website?

-Tip 10: Maximize Your Ad Score
+10. Maximize Your Ad Score

 Try to get those numbers as high as you possibly can.

-Tip 11: Focus on Mobile Ads
+11. Focus on Mobile Traffic

-Focus your ads on mobile.
+Tip number 11: Focus your ads on mobile.

-Now, with Performance Max, Google’s going to deliver your ads to anybody that they want to deliver to, but with your Responsive Search Ads, you do have more control, and you’ll find that usually your mobile traffic is going to convert better than your desktop traffic.
+Now, with Performance Max, Google’s going to deliver your ads to anybody that they want to deliver to, but with your Responsive Search Ads, you do have more control.

-They’re going to have that tap-to-dial or, if you’re really smart, tap-to-book appointments.
+On mobile, they’re going to have that tap-to-dial or, if you’re really smart, tap-to-book appointments.

-Tip 12: Review Google’s Healthcare Advertising Policies
+12. Review Healthcare Advertising Policies

 It’s very easy to get an account banned.

-It can be very frustrating to get an account set up in the first place for many areas of healthcare.
+There’s a three-strike policy, and it can be very frustrating to get an account set up in the first place for many areas of healthcare.

 You don’t want to spin your wheels in the mud unnecessarily, so reviewing those policies ahead of time will save you a lot of headaches.